In July, I walked the Pennine Way National Trail solo, carrying all my own gear and wild camping along the way.

 - Day 5 – Alston (just before or after depending on direction of your walk) – Breakfast butty and takeaway lunch from Nook Farm Shop (300 m off-route) and Garrigill – Bonus snack and water from the Post Office and a rest stop on the Village Green (pub currently closed)

-- Day 7 – High Force – Coffee and cake with a friend at High Force Hotel (600 m off route) and Middleton-in-Teesdale – Lunch at Cafe Fresh + resupply at Co-op
+- Day 7 – High Force – Coffee and cake with a friend at High Force Hotel (600 m off route) and Middleton-in-Teesdale – Lunch at Cafe Fresh (sorry now closed down) + resupply at Co-op

 - Day 8 – Tan Hill – Drink stop at pub (hot day!!!) and Keld – Snack stop at cafe (small menu but sausage roll and drink welcome in the heat!)
 Pub – no food until evening and Thwaite – Drink stop at pub (hot day!!!)